christopher5106/christopher5106.github.io/_posts/2017-10-12-python-packages-and-their-managers-apt-yum-easy_install-pip-virtualenv-conda.markdown

     'numpy-1.12.1-py36_0' package has not been removed because it is used by another environment.

+    As we'll see in the last section, `conda` install creates a clean root environment, using the mechanism of virtual environments.
+Even with a system in a inconsistent state, with packages installed via the system manager, or different managers and in multiple versions, only newly installed Python packages via `pip` or `conda`, residing in the `~/miniconda2` directory, will effectively be considered by Python programs.

+    Nevertheless, be careful: if you had installed executables via `pip` before installing `conda`, such as Jupyter or iPython packages, they are still in `/usr/local/bin/` and they will run under previous configuration.
+To replace them, run `conda install jupyter`.

-    As we'll see in the last section, `conda` also offers a virtual environment manager.
+    `conda` also offers the possibility to create new virtual environments.

-From this point, you should have begun to leave your system in an inconsistent state.
-Packages installed with system manager, or different managers begin to be messed up: multiple versions of a same package can be fetched by the Python programs, and we do not know which one.
+From this point, you might have a system in an inconsistent state,

 ### Paths